golemfactory/golem-docs/src/pages/docs/providers/maintenance/wallet-backup.md

 ## Password-protected keystore

 Better yet, create a password-encrypted keystore.
-Yagna daemon allows it and it fundamentally improves the security of the funds kept in that exported wallet.
+Yagna service allows it and it fundamentally improves the security of the funds kept in that exported wallet.

 ### Verify the currently used key